 – Gordon Bethune, former Chairman & CEO of Continental Airlines

-Employment engagement is all the rage these days.
+Employment engagement is all the rage these days from thank you gifts to company swag for employees to take home.
+There are also employee quiz nights, outings and trust building exercizes that employers are booking for their hard-working employees.
 From some interesting books like Patients Come Second and Carrots and Sticks Don’t Work, to literally thousands of articles, blog posts, conference presentations and consultant solutions, this topic is a remarkable treasure trove for those seeking to profit from the latest management fad.
 Except this is anything BUT a fad.